-Abstract: Governments often outsource the provision of goods and services, and then set up mechanisms to detect wasteful spending.
-However, these monitoring procedures can be costly to implement or comply with.
-I use novel administrative data to study the largest monitoring program aimed at identifying and reclaiming Medicare payments for unnecessary inpatient admissions.
-I exploit plausibly exogenous variation across hospitals and across patients, and find that hospitals respond to monitoring by reducing admissions.
-I find no evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary care.
-But in doing so, they incur compliance costs and adopt technology specifically aimed at assessing medical necessity.
+Abstract: This paper examines the extent to which government programs should monitor for wasteful expenditure when outsourcing to third parties, taking into account the costs and savings associated with monitoring.
+I use novel administrative data to study the largest Medicare monitoring program aimed at identifying and reclaiming payments for unnecessary inpatient admissions.
+I exploit plausibly exogenous variation across hospitals and across patients, and find that the majority of savings are due to the deterrence of future admissions.
+I do not find evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary care.
+But in doing so, they incur compliance costs and adopt technology specifically aimed at assessing the medical necessity of care.
 For every \$1,000 in savings to Medicare, hospitals incur \$216 in compliance costs.
 My welfare calculations imply that despite the costs, increasing monitoring improves welfare.